Skip to main content

 Begin typing to search, use arrow keys to navigate, use enter to select

 Millions of women take the popular birth control pills Yaz, Yasmin, and Ocella.
-Yaz and Yasmin are produced by Bayer Healthcare Pharmaceuticals.
-Ocella, which is a generic form of Yasmin, is supplied by Bayer to Barr Laboratories and Teva USA Pharmaceuticals for distribution.
+Bayer Healthcare Pharmaceuticals manufactures Yaz and Yasmin.
+Bayer also manufactures Ocella, a generic form of Yasmin.
+It then distributes the medication to Barr Laboratories and Teva USA Pharmaceuticals.

-• Moderate acne in young women age 14 and older who want oral contraceptives
+• Moderate acne in young women over 14

 • Premenstrual dysphoric disorder (PMDD) in women who wish to avoid pregnancy